No, feeding hungry kids and seniors isn't a waste of money

 ■ Deficits of specific nutrients (i.e., vitamins A, B6, B12, C, folate, iron, zinc, and calcium) are associated with lower grades and higher rates of absenteeism and tardiness among students.

-■ Hunger due to insufficient food intake is associated with lower grades, higher rates of absenteeism, repeating a grade, and an inability to focus among students
+■ Hunger due to insufficient food intake is associated with lower grades, higher rates of absenteeism, repeating a grade, and an inability to focus among students.

-Not content to advocate for taking food out of the mouths of low-income kids, Mulvaney also took a poke at old people in need.
+Not content to advocate taking food out of the mouths of low-income kids, Mulvaney also took a poke at old people in need.
 "Meals on Wheels sounds great," Mulvaney said during the same press conference.
-But he added: "we're not going to spend [money] on programs that cannot show that they actually deliver the promises that we've made to people."
+But he added, "We're not going to spend [money] on programs that cannot show that they actually deliver the promises that we've made to people."

 Yet research from Brown University's Kali Thomas shows that Meals on Wheels helps keep elderly people safely in their homes and out of crushingly expensive institutions, resulting in significant savings for most state governments.
 Her latest study, from 2105, found that "seniors living alone who received meals showed statistically significant reductions in feelings of isolation" and "felt significantly less lonely, were less worried about staying in their homes," and "experienced fewer falls and hospitalizations."